This exhibition of work by Mr. Bowen brings together recent and current work all based on water and water data.

 David Bowen is a studio artist and educator whose work explores intersections between natural and mechanical systems.
 His work has been featured in group exhibitions at Eyebeam, NY; Centre for Contemporary Culture of Barcelona (CCCB); ZKM Center for Art and Media, Karlsruhe; Cranbrook Museum of Art, Bloomfield Hills; Fundación Telefónica, Madrid; Seoul Museum of Art; Lentos Kunstmuseum, Linz; Intercommunication Center (ICC), Tokyo; and one person exhibitions at the Minneapolis Institute of Arts; Laboratoria Art & Science Center, Moscow; and Vox Populi, Philadelphia.
 Bowen is a 2014 recipient of the McKnight Visual Artist Fellowship and has previously received awards from the Japan Media Arts Festival, Ars Electronica and the Vida Art and Artificial Life international competition.
 Bowen is currently an associate professor of Sculpture and Physical Computing at the University of Minnesota, Duluth.

-The exhibition will be accompanied by a new essay by Christopher Atkins.
+The exhibition is accompanied by a new essay by Christopher Atkins, see link below.
 And continues the gallery’s interest in presenting top quality multi-media art by artists including Matthew Kluber and Kathy McTavish just in the past year.

 We look forward to seeing you on September 19.